What Are Your Rights as a Taxpayer in Worthington, OH?

 The key lies in figuring out your break-even age.
 This is the age at which you earn more by waiting rather than claiming your Social Security benefits earlier.
 Generally, you’ll break even somewhere between the ages of 77 and 83.
 It’s tricky to determine, so working with a trusted fiduciary can help.

 It’s crucial to stay diligent about your personal finance as you prepare for retirement.
-With so much retirement planning information, it can be hard to know what’s right for you.
-Proper planning and make or break your retirement plans, so consider working with a financial advisor during this period.
+With so much income and social security planning information, it can be hard to know what’s right for you.
+Proper planning can make or break your retirement plans, so consider working with a financial advisor during this period.
 Contact the professionals at Royal Oak Financial Group for peace of mind and personal service every step of the way.